mtalexan/arch-systemd-boot/README.md

 #splash = y
 ```
 The important values are the `resume device`, which needs to be the swap LV, `threads` which should be set to `y` to use multiple threads to suspend and resume faster, `early writeout` to `y`.
+If you have a lot of RAM, you'll probably also want to enable the `compress` option.
+For large RAM sizes the additional disk IO of writing an uncompressed state to the swap partition far outweighs the CPU time necessary to compress it.
+You will also need to enable `compress` if your swap partition size is not at least as large as your RAM size.